NaukaPythona/_brand/README.md

-# _brand
+Brand assets of NaukaPythona.com.

-Brand Guidelines of NaukaPythona.com. © All rights reserved.
+© All rights reserved.